The Broomway is an ancient bridleway at Foulness in Essex, an offshore path which is swallowed each day by Thames Estuary …

 Ian Tokelove

-I enjoy exploring the UK’s wild spaces, rivers & seas, especially in & around London.
-I promote kayaking, canoeing & SUP opportunities across London at www.canoelondon.com
+I enjoy exploring the wild spaces, rivers and seas around London.
+I promote kayaking, canoeing and SUP opportunities across London at www.canoelondon.com

 -